Contributors

 Evan Davis studies authorship and style in the films of Orson Welles.
 He is also interested in the history of American film criticism, developments in contemporary world cinema, and the films of Nicholas Ray.
 His work has appeared in Film Comment Magazine.

-Max Dawson (Northwestern University) teaches and writes on television history, technology, and form.
-He has published work on home video history, mobile television, and short-form web video in a number of journals and edited collections.
+Max Dawson has published work on home video history, mobile television, and short-form web video in a number of journals and edited collections.
 Follow his 140-character rants on NBC’s demise, Survivor, and his cats Buddy and Landry @fymaxwell, or check out his website.

 ~~ E ~~

-Liz Ellcessor (Miami University) researches the ways in which the structures and policies of internet media shape social practices, with a particular focus on embodiment, identity and disability.
+Liz Ellcessor (Indiana University) researches the ways in which the structures and policies of internet media shape social practices, with a particular focus on embodiment, identity and disability.
 She is also interested in online celebrity, video games, and MTV’s many media ventures.
-Her work has appeared in Information, Communication, & Society and is forthcoming in Cinema Journal, and her (infrequent) blogging home is Dis/Embody.
+Her work has appeared in Information, Communication, & Society, Cinema Journal, and Television and New Media.

 ~~ F ~~

-Joy V. Fuqua (Queens College/City University of New York) is author of Ill Effects: Prescribing Television in the Hospital and at Home, forthcoming from Duke University Press.
+Joy V. Fuqua (Queens College/City University of New York) is author of the forthcoming Ill Effects: Prescribing Television in the Hospital and at Home.
 Fuqua’s current research examines the culture and economic aspects of disaster in relation to home.
 Some of her work may be found in the Journal of Television and New Media and Celebrity Studies.

 ~~ G ~~

 Kevin Glynn (University of Canterbury in Aotearoa/New Zealand) teaches media studies, cultural studies, and American studies.
-He has published widely in media and cultural studies journals and is author of Tabloid Culture: Trash Taste, Popular Power and the Transformation of American Television (Duke University Press).
+He has published widely in media and cultural studies journals and is author of Tabloid Culture: Trash Taste, Popular Power and the Transformation of American Television.
 His current research projects involve Indigenous media practices; media convergence; and intersections between popular culture, (cultural) citizenship, US political culture, and the media.

 Ian Gordon (National University of Singapore) is an Australian historian of the USA who works on media.
 His works include Comic Strips and Consumer Culture, Comics and Ideology (ed), Film and Comic Books (ed), and an array of book chapters and essays.

 Jonathan Gray (University of Wisconsin – Madison) researches and consumes comedy, political entertainment, audiences (yummy), contemporary television, convergence, and international media.
-His most recent book, Show Sold Separately: Promos, Spoilers, and Other Media Paratexts, joins Television Entertainment, Watching with The Simpsons: Television, Parody, and Intertextuality, and the co-edited Satire TV.
-He also blogs at The Extratextuals, and can be found here.
+His most recent book, A Companion to Media Authorship (edited with Derek Johnson), joins Television Studies(co-authored with Amanda Lotz), monographs Show Sold Separately: Promos, Spoilers, and Other Media Paratexts, Television Entertainment, Watching with The Simpsons: Television, Parody, and Intertextuality, and the co-edited Satire TV, Fandom, and Battleground: The Media.
+He also blogs intermittently at The Extratextuals, and can be found here.

 ~~ H ~~